Statistics 240 Course Notes

 - In addition to learning by watching your teacher explain things, you will also have regular reading assignments.
 There are two primary sources: the online textbook R for Data Science and these online course notes.
-Each reading assignment is accompanied by an online quiz where you have the opportunity to test your comprehension.

 - Discussion Sessions and Assignments

 - Weekly during the semester, you have a short group assignment that focuses on one specific skill.
 The assignments are intended to be completed with your group during the discussion session with access to a teaching assistant to provide immediate answers to questions.
-(During the summer of 2021 with asynchronous instruction, the format of this learning opportunity will be different.)

 - Individual Homework Assignments